fszale/resume/README.md

 # Filip Szalewicz &ndash; Principal Software Engineer
 - Principal Engineer with a history of technology innovation, complex problem solving, product development and support
-- Invented and implemented multiple systems directly responsible for 100+ millions in revenue
+- Invented and implemented multiple systems directly responsible for 10+ millions in revenue
 - Broad range of experience in leading cloud platforms and technologies
-- Effective inventor, communicator, mentor and leader
+- Effective mentor and leader, communicator and inventor
 - AWS Certified Architect and Developer
-- Advanced work experience with Big Data and Machine Learning
+- Advanced work experience with Big Data, Rules Engines, Machine Learning
 - Small business owner